Explore

 With its two early 80's fledging female teenage "idols", this is a story that featured a much more realistic handling of the subject matter and with a more empathetic point of view than had been seen on the theater screen up to that point in time.

 From the very beginning of the series, Saturday Night Live was continually introducing characters that were created specifically for the program's Not-Yet-Ready-For-Primetime players.
-And these creations finally start to prove themselves as bankable movie properties with the Blues Brothers, "Joliet" Jake and Elwood.
-Portrayed by Jim Belushi and Dan Aykroyd, they originated as a fictional soul revivalist band as a part of a musical sketch for the fledging late-nite weekend comedy show.
+And starting with Dan Akroyd and John Belushi’s Blues Brothers, “Joliet” Jake and Elwood, these creations finally proved themselves as bankable movie properties. they originally began as a fictional soul revivalist band as a part of a musical sketch for the then still fledging late-nite weekend comedy show.

 In their big screen debut, they are couple of orphan-raised white guys who soulfully sing the blues, regularly defy the law and like to drive at night wearing their sunglasses.
 Basically because they're on a mission from God.